New Novel Coming: Book 2 in NICU Series

 Eli looked at the ID band on the baby’s wrist.
 “Tell Ms Simmons she has a boy, a little less mature than expected.
 Will be in the NICU for a spell.
 We’ll place an umbilical artery catheter.
-So lines and tubes, Isolette, the whole NICU ball of wax.
+Lines and tubes, Isolette, a ventilator--the whole NICU ball of wax.
 Hope we avoid a head bleed.
 Too bad about the steroids.
 And high time you guys learned how to prevent premature births, even though it’ll put us out of business.
 Have the recovery room page me when she wakes up and we’ll come over and talk with her.”

 After they reassured the mother as much as possible, Eli hung out in the NICU for an hour and wrote his attending note about the resuscitation, initial lab results, and therapy.
 Because the baby still needed high ventilator settings and a lot of oxygen, Eli told Jim that he’d hang out in the vicinity for the night.

 Eli found an unused office and lay down on the couch.
-He was tired so he set his alarm for 5am so he’d have some time to check the baby again and still time to work on his talk in the morning.
-The review was routine, and he'd heard a week ago that his grant renewal had received a fairly good score from the National Institutes of Health (NIH), so he wasn't too worried.
-He intended to make a few notes on a yellow pad but he dozed off.
+He set his alarm for 5am so he’d have some time to check the baby again and still time to work on his talk for his division's review in the morning.
+The review was routine, and he'd heard a week ago that his research grant renewal had received a fairly good score from the National Institutes of Health (NIH), so he wasn't too worried.
+He intended to make a few notes on a yellow pad, but he dozed off.
 His pager woke him up at 3am.
 Emergency in the NICU.

 Eli hurried over.
 The Simmons baby had crashed.
 He did a quick exam.
 Loss of spontaneous movements, a bulging fontanel on the baby’s head and dropping blood pressure.
 Eli asked the med student, “What’s the diagnosis?"